PuzzleFlow/tochtli/tutorials/client-notifications.md

 {% endhighlight %}

 The `LogAnalyzer::EventsController` accepts only `EventOccurred` message and processes it with method `handle`.
- The message has custom routing dependent on severity, therefore we need to specify routing key in `on` directive.
+ The message has custom routing depending on severity, therefore we need to specify routing key in `on` directive.
  The routing key defined with `on` is used by Tochtli dispatcher to find the proper message class and controller method.
  As you can see the '*' and '#' characters are accepted in the routing key.

 In the method `handle` the `handler` is used.
 This is the first time we directly use controller environment (`env`).
  Usually environment variables are referred indirectly.
 For ex. `env[:message]` is referred by `message` accessor.
  This time the custom variable `:handler` is used.
-Where it come from?
+Where does it come from?
 We will see in the moment.
  First we need to see how the controller would be started in the client.

 Tochtli layered structure does not allow the application to operate on controller layer.
  The client class should provide the required functionality.
 Let's add next client method.

 {% highlight ruby %}
 module LogAnalyzer
   class Client < Tochtli::BaseClient